erikmack/chef-portage-snapshot/README.md

 - in other words, the same system can be built a month from now that you built today.
 We're adjusting Gentoo's "rolling release" capability so that it rolls at an appropriate tempo for your business.

-You want to give up "emerge --sync" on these systems.
+In short, this replaces "emerge --sync" on these systems.

 This cookbook:
 1. downloads a portage snapshot tarball with checksum